Albert Lee: International success

 In 1987, Lee was invited by Gerry Hogan to headline at a steel guitar festival in Newbury, Berkshire.
 Lee was at first intimidated by the prospect of having to front a band; however, the gig was successful and he toured as Albert Lee & Hogan's Heroes on a regular basis until 2015.
 The line-up of the band included British musicians Peter Baron on drums, Gerry Hogan on guitar and Brian Hodgson on bass.
 Pete Wingfield was the original keyboard player, before leaving to be replaced by Elio Pace and later Gavin Povey.

 They were renowned for attracting celebrities to their gigs.
 Stars such as Eric Clapton, Tommy Emmanuel, Lonnie Donegan, Dave Edmunds, Nick Lowe, Marty Wilde, Willie Nelson, Nanci Griffith, Don Everly, Emmylou Harris, Sonny Curtis and Rodney Crowell have all jammed with the band at one time or another.
 In 1988 Lee toured Australia along with Vince Gill, then a comparative unknown, and has returned to tour the country on several subsequent occasions.

-In the early 2000s Albert Lee toured with Bill Wyman's Rhythm Kings.
+In the early 2000s, Albert Lee toured with Bill Wyman's Rhythm Kings.
 In 2002, Lee appeared at the Concert for George [Harrison].
 Also in 2002, Lee received a Grammy Award for Best Country Instrumental Performance for "Foggy Mountain Breakdown" from the CD Earl Scruggs and Friends.
 In September 2006 Lee took part in Primal Twang: The Legacy of the Guitar, a documentary about the history of the guitar.
 Lee appeared at the 2007 Crossroads Guitar Festival on 28 July and performed with Bill Wyman's Rhythm Kings at the Ahmet Ertegun tribute show at The O2 in London on 10 December.
 A new album entitled Like This was released in spring 2008 to coincide with their European tour.
+He is touring in the US and Europe in 2026.

-He lives in Malibu, California.
+As of January 2026, Lee lives in Malibu, California.